-United State Table Tennis Athletes Association mission is here to promote a healthier lifestyle through the wonderful lifetime sport of table tennis by developing grass-root programs throughout the US to reach individual’s and families from 3 – 100+ in age.
+United State Table Tennis Athelte Association mission is here to promote a healthier lifestyle through the wonderful lifetime sport of table tennis by developing, collaborating, and promoting grass-root programs, clubs, coaches, schools, and other table tennis organizations throughout the US to reach individuals and families from 3 – 100+ in age.

 Click on your state below to find what’s going on in your area.